 People constantly want to offer excuses for their actions and blame others for problems that they've created themselves.
-Whether they say they were speeding because they had to go to the bathroom, or they crashed because the sun was in their eyes, far too many cops deal with people who don't want to be held accountable for their actions which, as you can imagine, can be quite frustrating for police.
+Whether they say they were speeding because they had to go to the bathroom, or they crashed because the sun was in their eyes, far too many cops deal with people who don't want to be held accountable for their actions.

-After all, it can seem difficult to educate people and enforce the law when they refuse to believe they did anything wrong, to begin with.
+This can be quite frustrating for police.
+It's difficult to educate people and to enforce the law when people refuse to believe they did anything wrong or that their actions were justifiable.

-In truth, however, so many are smart, compassionate and caring people who really do want to help others and make a difference in their communities.
+Many are smart, compassionate, and caring people who really do want to help others and make a difference in their communities.

 06The Perception of Cop Culture

-Whether it's a disputed use of control case or a high-profile arrest, officers can sometimes feel as though their jobs are driven as much by members of the media and special interest groups as they are by the law and the principles they stand for.
+Whether it's a disputed use of control case or a high-profile arrest, officers can sometimes feel as though their jobs are driven as much by the media and special interest groups as they are by the law and the principles they stand for.
 They sometimes perceive a conflict in those driving forces, and this can lead to low morale and bad feelings about the job.

 A large part of any police officer's job involves dealing with physical and psychological pain.
 They see people hurting from violence and abuse.
-They see people become victims and see the hurt they feel because of it.
-And they see people dying and dead, and the loved ones they leave behind.
-They have to tell husbands, wives, and parents that their children or spouse won't ever be coming home again, and they have to stay calm and strong in the face of it all.
+They watch people become victims, and they see them dying and dead.
+They often meet the loved ones they leave behind.
+They have to tell husbands, wives, and parents that their children or spouse won't ever be coming home again.

 The 10 Worst Things About Being a Police Officer